froggercat-work/Quoridor/README.md

 * As its name indicates, this contains the template and styling elements for a half wall.

 * The first half wall is always what the user clicks.
 A `strikeWall` event is thrown on click to notify the parent of the action.
     * It is the grid's job to determine the second half of the wall.
+It also calls the `set(player)` method on all wall elements.

+* Watches for a clear event when the grandparent restarts the game.

 * Contains wall styling.
     * Any changes to wall sizes or colors should be done in tandem with the board (td element, color palette agreement) and the cells (sizing and color palette agreement).